innopolis-devops/labs/app_javascript/app_js/DOCKER.md

 The only thing is that running the requirements (installation) can be done only by the root user.

+## 2. Layer sanity

+Group multiple command together to reduce the number of layers.

-## 2. Using linter to awoid some mistakes
+## 3. Using linter to awoid some mistakes

 For checking Dockerfile the [hadolint](https://github.com/hadolint/hadolint) linter was used.